🦆 Quacktuaries Guide

 Q: Can I sell multiple policies on the same batch?
 A: No. You can only sell one policy per batch.
 Choose your interval carefully!
 You can still inspect the same batch multiple times before selling.

 Q: Can I go negative?
 A: Yes.
 Missed policies result in large deductions.
-A bad miss can wipe out several good sells.
+A bad miss can wipe out several good sales.

 Q: When are the true defect rates revealed?
 A: After the instructor ends the game.
 Until then, you only see your inspection results.